-The Open University
+The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-After studying this unit you will have:
+After studying this course, you should be able to:

 The Roman Empire: introducing some key terms

 This course introduces key terms that are essential for understanding the Classical Roman world.

 This OpenLearn course provides a sample of Level 3 study in.